revaturelabs/interviewquestions/Python/Python-Datatypes/List.md

 > insert() can be used to add an element at desired postion in a list by passing index value along with element as a parameter.

-> extend() can be used when we have to add more then 1 element at the end of a list.
+> extend() can be used when we have to add more than 1 element at the end of a list.
 It appends each element of an iterable such as list and tuple.

 For example: